shadow-1310/obsedian_notes/133-Clone Graph.md

 - use deque if you want to do it by BFS
 #### mistakes
 - remember the edge case where a Null node can be given as input
+	- repeated same mistake
+- in every loop before accessing instance variables check if current node is None, if None then continue
 #### code snippet
 ```python